ismayc/ismayc.github.io/teaching/soc301-f2016/slides.md

 #### To do for next time
 - Complete [PS11](https://goo.gl/forms/1XOGt6CQhkFCRgpE2) by 10 AM on Monday
-- Study for Quiz #3 on Monday over Chapters 3 to Section 5.2 over MODERN DIVE
+- Study for Quiz #3 on Monday over Chapters 3 to Section 5.2 over MODERN DIVE.
+- Begin working on Lab 5 alone.
+- Schedule a time to meet with/chat your group about the problems.
+You'll have some time in class on Monday to work on this as well, but the expectation is that each of you have started it on your own first.
+- Enter your group and whose project I will be grading by 4 PM on Monday, October 24 into the Google Sheet [here](https://docs.google.com/a/pacificu.edu/spreadsheets/d/1dDWIl0nYn7RBnhLFXShc3eRMd17EzXBHgUQxpEbdmyI/edit?usp=sharing).

+#### Getting Lab 5 (groups of 4)

+- To obtain the lab, copy the following R code into the Console where `EMAIL` is your Pacific email (mine is `isma5720@pacificu.edu`) and
+`LastnameFirstname` is where you have shared your RStudio project with me (mine is IsmayChester):

+    ```
+    file.copy(from = "/shared/isma5720@pacificu.edu/lab5.Rmd",
+              to = "/home/EMAIL/LastnameFirstname/")
+    ```

 ***